University: University of Oxford

 How does the qualification process work at the firm?

-Please outline your area of expertise.
+How is your time divided between departments?
 What might you do in a typical day?

 The division of time is fairly flexible and dependent on the urgency of each matter, with upcoming projects clearly communicated across practices.
 Broadly, I spend around 25% of my time on white collar crime work, with the remainder divided evenly between investment management and financial institutions regulation.

 I enjoy the variety in my practice: one day I could be drafting a limited partnership agreement or negotiating with a fund sponsor, whereas on another day I may be advising a client on regulatory perimeter or enforcement issues, so I’m able to delve into a range of work and sectors nearly every day.

 Has coronavirus impacted your work?
 What support is the firm providing?

 The transition to working virtually has been almost seamless.
 Communication across the offices and practice groups has been really strong, so there isn't a sense that you are remote or disconnected.
 Tech support has provided a strong platform for us to work remotely without any interruptions to our workflow.